winnieyoe/web-mapping-workshop/README.md

 <img src="images/API-12.jpg" alt="screenshot click on new project" width="750">

 ## Make a Web Map
 1. Before we begin, let's see what the API key we got can really enable us to do.
-Try put this link in the browser and replace `YOUR_API_KEY`.
+Copy this link in the browser and replace `YOUR_API_KEY`.
 ```
 https://maps.googleapis.com/maps/api/streetview?size=400x400&location=47.5763831,-122.4211769&fov=80&heading=70&pitch=0&key=YOUR_API_KEY
 ```